Negative Creep

-Origin and recording
+Early history

+"Negative Creep" was written by Cobain in 1988.
+To date, no demo version of the song has appeared on official releases or bootlegs.

+Bleach

-Written by Cobain in 1988, "Negative Creep" was one of nine songs recorded during Nirvana's third studio session, in December 1988 and January 1989 at Reciprocal Recording in Seattle, Washington, that were released on their July 1989 debut album, Bleach.
+"Negative Creep" was one of nine songs recorded during Nirvana's third studio session, in December 1988 and January 1989 at Reciprocal Recording in Seattle, Washington, that were released on their July 1989 debut album, Bleach.
 According to producer Jack Endino, the band, featuring then-drummer Chad Channing along with Cobain and bassist Krist Novoselic, recorded as quickly as possible, with the intention of recording a full album rather than an EP as requested by their then-label, Sub Pop.
-In a 2004 interview with Rob Nash of The Independent, Endino recalled that the band would record the instruments "in one or two takes," and Cobain would then record the vocals in usually a single take.
+In a 2004 interview with Rob Nash of The Independent, Endino recalled that the band would record the instruments "in one or two takes", and Cobain would then record the vocals in usually a single take.

 Post-Bleach

-"Negative Creep" was debuted live on February 25, 1989 at the Husky Union Building at the University of Washington in Seattle, Washington.
-The song remained a set list regular for the next four years, until its final live performance on April 9, 1993 at the Cow Palace in San Francisco, California.
+"Negative Creep" was debuted live on February 25, 1989, at the Husky Union Building at the University of Washington in Seattle, Washington.
+The song remained a set list regular for the next four years, until its final live performance on April 9, 1993, at the Cow Palace in San Francisco, California.
 It was jammed on briefly during Nirvana's MTV Unplugged appearance in November 1993, after being requested by an audience member, but both Cobain and Novoselic said that they no longer knew how to play it.

 Composition and lyrics

 Music

-"Negative Creep" has been described as one of the "Sub Popiest" songs the band ever recorded, and "a text book example of Seattle's true grunge sound"..
+"Negative Creep" has been described as one of the "Sub Popiest" songs the band ever recorded, and "a text book example of Seattle's true grunge sound".
 The studio version is the only Nirvana recording that employs an extended fade-out while the vocals are still present.

 Several critics have noted the intensity of Cobain's vocals on the studio recording, with Mark Richardson of Pitchfork writing:

 "Cobain's voice through the second verse terrifies me.
 There is no concern for his physical well being or even his future as a vocalist in a rock band.
 He sings as intensely as he can possibly sing.
 Sometimes, when I'm listening loud, I think my headphones might be breaking up from the volume only to realize that the membrane being excited to the point of distortion is actually Cobain's larynx."